 It is nothing short of miraculous that I’ve managed to go so long – over eight years, including the release of a wildly successful film adaptation – without reading Gone Girl.
 It’s doubly miraculous, surely, that I managed to avoid spoilers that whole time, too.
-But the jig is up, and I’m buckling down.
+But the jig is up, and it’s time to buckle down!
 Gone Girl is a crime thriller/mystery novel by American writer, Gillian Flynn.
 It came on the crest of the wave of “psychological thrillers”.
 In fact, given how many copies it sold (over two million in the first year alone), how long it spent on the best-seller lists, the extent to which it has permeated the popular consciousness, we might say that Gone Girl was the typhoon that caused the wave to begin with.

 Nick Dunne’s wife, Amy, disappears on the morning of their fifth wedding anniversary.
 There’s a sign of a struggle in the living room, but no other real clues as to where she’s gone.
 The police suspect Nick was involved somehow in her disappearance, but he swears he had nothing to do with it.
 That’s how Gone Girl begins.